Sparse Approximate Inference for Spatio-Temporal Point Process Models: Experiments

 }

-where $\vect{h}_{\alpha_t}$ and $\vect{Q}_{\alpha_t}$ denote the canonical parameters of the $\alpha_t(\vect{x}_{t})$ forward message corresponding to the filtering algorithm following from our chosen state space inference.
-Clearly, the above quantity is not tractable, therefore, we use the corresponding evidence approximation---see sequential inference scheme in Section~\ref{SecInfX}.
-The integral itself corresponds to expectation propagation based evidence approximation in latent Gaussian models and is known to be a good quality approximation for a variety of (pseudo) likelihood terms \citep[e.g.][]{KussRasmussen2005, RWGP2005}.
-Formally similar latent Gaussian models where this evidence approximation is shown to perform excellently are the stochastic volatility or log-Gaussian Cox process models in \cite[e.g.][]{CsekeHeskes2010b}.
-The cumulative log values of the one step ahead prediction approximations approximate the log evidence and thus we can also use them to do model comparison.
-In this way we can assess whether a connected or an independent connectivity model explains the data better.
-Figure~\ref{FigAFGOSAP} shows how the one step ahead predictions $p(\mathcal{Y}_{t+1} \vert \mathcal{Y}_{1:t}, \BE{\vect{A}_{\text{conn}}})$ and $p(\mathcal{Y}_{t+1} \vert \mathcal{Y}_{1:t}, \BE{\vect{A}_{\text{indep}}})$ compare.
+where $\vect{h}_{\alpha_t}$ and $\vect{Q}_{\alpha_t}$ denote the canonical parameters of the $\alpha_t(\vect{x}_{t})$ forward message corresponding to the filtering algorithm.
+Clearly, the above quantity is not tractable, therefore, we use the corresponding marginal likelihood approximation following from our approach.
+The integral itself corresponds to expectation propagation based marginal likelihood approximation in latent Gaussian models and is known to be a good quality approximation for a variety of (pseudo) likelihood terms \citep[e.g.,][]{KussRasmussen2005, RWGP2005}.
+Similar latent Gaussian models where this approximation is shown to perform excellently are the stochastic volatility and sparial log-Gaussian Cox process models in \cite{CsekeHeskes2010b}.
+The cumulative log values of the one step ahead prediction approximations approximate the log evidence, and thus we can also use them to do model comparison.
+In this way we can assess which model better explains the data.

+Figure~\ref{FigAFGOSAP} shows how the one step ahead predictions $p(\mathcal{Y}_{t+1} \mid \mathcal{Y}_{1:t}, \BE{\vect{A}_{\text{conn}}})$ and $p(\mathcal{Y}_{t+1} \mid \mathcal{Y}_{1:t}, \BE{\vect{A}_{\text{indep}}})$ compare.
 The plot shows that the corresponding predictive log likelihood ratio is positive for most times and that the overall log likelihood ratio (sum of one step ahead log likelihood ratios) is positive.
 Therefore, our qualitative conclusions about the benefit of learning micro diffusions are supported by quantitative evidence: the (approximated) predictive performance of the model increases and a connected model is more likely than an independent one.
-As future work, we intend to focus on areas of high conflict intensity to assess how the learned conflict diffusion varies w.r.t. the spatial resolution of the model.
+As future work, we intend to focus on areas of high conflict intensity to assess how the learned conflict dynamics varies w.r.t. the spatial resolution of the model.